haykgrigo3/TimeCapsuleLLM/README.md

 At first I assumed that a protest might have coincidentally taken place the same year but take a look at this: ![1834protest](1834protest.png)

-### Why this matters:

-This is the first example of one of my models connecting a year to both a real historical event and a real person tied to that event (Lord Palmerston).
-Earlier models (v0 and v0.5) could mimic writing styles of the 19th century but would always hallucinate events, people and facts.
-This shows the model is beggining to remember things from the dataset

-## Upcoming Plans

-- There are nearly 175,000 texts published in London from 1800-1875 on Internet Archive
-- I plan on expanding the corpus and cleaning it more for better reasoning abilities
-- Expanding to different regions and time periods for more historical models

 ### **v2mini-eval1**

 There was an issue with tokenization that causes output to look like this: